dacz/rxr-react/README.md

 ... [read more about rxr](https://dacz.github.io/rxr/).

-...
-Small demo example (just RxR for now): [rxr-redux-example](https://github.com/dacz/rxr-redux-example).
+... demo example with commented differences between Redux and RxR in the docs: [rxr-redux-example](https://github.com/dacz/rxr-redux-example).

 ## Basic usage